 (i) Whenever the ventilation system has been shut down with all employees out of the underground area, you must only allow competent persons authorized to test for air contaminants underground until the ventilation has been restored and all affected areas have been tested for air contaminants and declared safe.

 (j) When drilling rock or concrete, you must take appropriate dust control measures to maintain dust levels within limits set in chapter 296-155

 WAC, Part B-1.
 Such measures may include, but are not limited to, wet drilling, the use of vacuum collectors, and water mix spray systems.

 (k)(i) Internal combustion engines, except diesel-powered engines on mobile equipment, are prohibited underground.

-(iii) Application shall be made to the mining/explosives section, department of labor and industries, for permission to use specified diesel equipment in a specified underground area and shall include the following:
+(iii) You must submit an application to the mining/explosives section, department of labor and industries, for permission to use specified diesel equipment in a specified underground area and it must include the following:

 (A) The type of construction and complete identification data and specifications including analysis of the undiluted exhaust gases of the diesel equipment.

 (B) The location where the diesel equipment is to be used.